adammakuchowski/retro-calculator-js/README.md

 # About the retro-calculator-js project

-Calculator project with all basic maths functionalities in retro style colors.
+Calculator project with all basic maths functionalities in retro style colors

 ## Project description